On nef subvarieties: Introduction

 for $i>q$, $m\geq M$ and any nef line bundle $\mathscr{P}$ on $Z$. \end{theorem}

-Our second version of Fujita vanishing theorem focuses on the vanishing of the top cohomology (Proposition \ref{lemma: uniform2}).
-The remaining of this paper is about applying these results to study subvarieties with nef normal bundle.
+Our second version of Fujita vanishing theorem focuses only on the vanishing of the top cohomology (Proposition \ref{lemma: uniform2}).
+In the latter sections, we apply these results to study positive subvarieties of X.

-After the extensive work of Hartshorne \cite{Hartshorne}, where he studied positivity properties of higher codimension subvarieties, Ottem discovered what is probably the right notion of an ample subscheme \cite{Ottem}.
-He defined a subscheme of $Y$ of codimension $r$ of a projective scheme to be \textit{ample} if the exceptional divisor in the blowup of $X$ along $Y$ is $(r-1)$-ample.
+After the extensive work of Hartshorne \cite{Hartshorne}, where he studied positivity properties of higher codimension subvarieties, Ottem introduced a better behaved notion of ampleness for not necessarily l.c.i. subschemes \cite{Ottem}.
+He defined a subscheme $Y$ of codimension $r$ of a projective scheme $X$ to be \textit{ample} if the exceptional divisor in the blowup of $X$ along $Y$ is $(r-1)$-ample.
 It is a natural definition that generalizes many properties of ample divisors \cite[Corollary 5.6]{Ottem}, which were predicted in Hartshorne's work, while at the same time includes the zero locus of a global section of an ample vector bundle \cite[Proposition 4.5]{Ottem}.
+We would also like to note that Halic studied the notion of partial ampleness of subschemes in \cite{Hal1}, \cite{Hal2}.
+He showed that partially ample subvarieties satisfied the G3-property and proved a Fulton-Hansen-type connectedness theorem in the setting of partially ample subvarieties.